Charles Piers Egerton Hall: 'Great Escape'

 He was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now famous as "the Great Escape".
 He was recaptured near Sagan.
-He became one of the 50 executed and murdered by the Gestapo on the personal orders of Adolf Hitler on 31 March 1944 and then cremated at Liegnitz, now remembered at the Poznan Old Garrison Cemetery.
+He was one of the 50 executed and murdered by the Gestapo on the personal orders of Adolf Hitler on 31 March 1944.
 Before his execution he had written on his cell wall "We who are about to die salute you".
+He was cremated at Liegnitz, now remembered at the Poznan Old Garrison Cemetery.

 Awards

 His conspicuous bravery was recognized by a mention in Despatches as none of the other relevant decorations then available could be awarded posthumously.